Read-The-Question/rtq-review/apps/review-web/README.md

 paper-asset mirror.
 Generated LongDivision markup is already embedded in the Markdown.

-The review API defaults to `http://localhost:4567`. `pnpm dev:remote` uses the configured RTQ review ngrok endpoint instead.
+The review API defaults to `http://localhost:4567` and is available in this workspace at `../review-api`. `pnpm dev:remote` uses the configured RTQ review ngrok endpoint instead.

 Use the
 [RTQ development environment bootstrap](https://github.com/Read-The-Question/rtq-web/blob/develop/apps/web/docs/architecture/platform/rtq-web-bootstrap.md)